rickydebojeet/old-portfolio/README.md

 # Personal Portfolio Website
-## Work in progress
+## Deprecated

-Improvement coming soon. :octocat:
+The website is shifted to a newer portfolio with better features and accessibility.

+See you in the new site. :octocat: